Helen Rattner BSc. MBACP LSECH

-Most people find it helpful to talk things through with someone, so they can reflect on how they feel and how they react to situations.
+Most people find it helpful to talk things through with someone.
 It is often most beneficial to talk to somebody who is not part of your everyday life and has no connection to your family or friends.

 Counselling provides an opportunity for you to explore any problems you may be encountering or past traumas that persist in troubling you.
 Counselling is not about giving advice but helping someone find their own path through their difficulties.

 It is important that, whoever you choose to see, you feel comfortable and at ease with them.
 I can offer you a space to talk and think about your concerns in a quiet, calm, confidential and, above all, non-judgemental environment.
 My private practice is in Pulborough but I also work in Horsham.

 I understand it is a difficult step to make that initial contact and I will endeavor to get back to you promptly.
 We can then arrange an inital meeting where you will be able to tell me what you would like to gain from counselling and together, we can decide if this is the best approach for you.
 There is no requirement to sign up for a series of sessions, as it is about building a relationship and finding a counsellor you can talk to.
 Everyone's needs are different.
 I am able to work with you on an open-ended basis or for a fixed number of sessions, whichever is most appropriate.

 Training, qualifications & experience

 Certificate in Psychodynamic Theory and Skills.

 Certificate in the Assessment of Clients for Counselling.

 Level 3 Certificate in Supervision